Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Go to the Developer tab and click on Add-ins.

-- List of installed Add-ins will appear.
+- A list of installed Add-ins will appear.

 - Locate any Add-ins that are related to Bluetooth and disable them.
 If you see any suspicious Add-ins you can disable them as well.